hantsy/spring-reactive-sample/docs/data/data-redis.md

 ## Getting Started

-Follow the the [Getting Started](./start) part to create a freestyle or Spring Boot based project skeleton.
+Follow the [Getting Started](./start) section to create a base project skeleton, either freestyle (manual wiring) or a Spring Boot 4 starter.

 For none Spring Boot project, add the following dependencies to the *pom.xml*.